pinskylab/climate_community_crossrealm/code/duration_sim.md

 Dataset is 1000 timeseries of differing durations from 3 to 102 observations through time.
-The response variable is positively related to time (random slope 0.005 to 0.01) AND the explanatory variable (abs value of Gaussian) with Gaussian noise and an inverse-logit transform to constrain it to 0-1.
+The response variable is positively related to time (random slope 0.005 to 0.01, called ‘tslope’) AND the explanatory variable (abs value of Gaussian) with Gaussian noise and an inverse-logit transform to constrain it to 0-1.
 The explanatory variables are time and the slope of a Gaussian time-series of the same durations.
 Time and explanatory variable should be related to the response.
-Two-stage regressions have a false positive.
-One-stage regression does not.

 ``` r
 set.seed(5)